Friday 6th June 2025 ~ Issue 16

 Dear Families,

-Have a wonderful weekend, shared with those you love,
+Have a wonderful long weekend, shared with those you love,

 Terrielynn